 Recently, I got the opportunity to host various interviews and on-camera segments for Cybercrime Magazine.
-In one of the episodes, I discussed careers, technology and business with a CEO of a tech company and a C-suite executive at an international bank.
+In one of the episodes, I discussed technology and cybersecurity risks with a CEO of a tech company and a C-suite executive at an international bank.
+I'm incredibly grateful to Cybercrime Magazine for allowing me to be a representative for other young, minority women in STEM fields.
+Representation matters, especially in STEM professions where women and minorities are barely present.
 For the full interview, check out the Media section!

 I recently finished writing another travel guide for One Day Itinerary where I talk about my Grand Cayman trip.
 This is my 3rd time collaborating with the travel site and I'm grateful to continue to have the opportunity to work with the brand.